Proudly partnered with Marmalade

 Once you’ve passed your driving test you will no longer be covered by your learner driver insurance – so you’ll need to arrange for someone else to drive you home from the test centre.

 Once you move from a provisional licence to a full licence, you will then need to make a decision about which is the best car insurance for you.
-Endsleigh can provide the following covers for young or new drivers:
+For example:

 Temporary student driver insurance – short term cover for students during uni holidays, from 7 to 28 days